zsparal/api-documentation/source/security.rst

 What about the webhooks?
 ------------------------
-The :ref:`webhooks <guides/webhooks>` are secured by HTTPS too, even if the merchant's hosting service is not using HTTPS.
-This is because the webhook requests – which Mollie sends out to communicate :ref:`status changes <guides/payment-status-changes>` – simply do not contain sensitive information.
-Your webhook script will always have to :ref:`fetch the object <v2/payments-get>` in order to know its status, and this can only be done using an HTTPS-secured connection.
+The :doc:`webhooks </guides/webhooks>` are secured by HTTPS too, even if the merchant's hosting service is not using HTTPS.
+This is because the webhook requests – which Mollie sends out to communicate :doc:`status changes </guides/payment-status-changes>` – simply do not contain sensitive information.
+Your webhook script will always have to :doc:`fetch the object </reference/v2/payments-api/get-payment>` in order to know its status, and this can only be done using an HTTPS-secured connection.
 Here too, the fact ``https://api.mollie.com/`` can only be reached using HTTPS forces merchant-sites that don't use HTTPS into security.

 What's left?
 ------------
-An API that's so convenient you'll :ref:`integrate <overview>` it just for kicks.
+An API that's so convenient you'll :doc:`integrate </index>` it just for kicks.
 Make sure you enjoy yourself because you'll be done in no time.